theatallah/datacleaning_using_postgres/README.md

 ### step 3:

-Creating the table in postgres sql and then uploading the csv file using user interface in pgadmin 4
+Creating the table jobs_layoffs in postgres sql and then uploading the csv file using user interface in pgadmin 4

 ### step 4: